 Mesembryanthemum astridae, Mesembryanthemum hugo-schlechteri, Verrucifera hugo-schlechteri

 Titanopsis hugo-schlechteri is a clump-forming succulent that forms stemless or short-stemmed rosettes of roughly triangular leaves with warty tips.
 The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are crowded, up to 0.8 inches (2 cm) long, and with triangular, warty tips.
-They are very variable in color, from green, blue, grey, red to purple.
-Warts also vary in color, from white to reddish-brown.
+Leaves are thick, fleshy, and vary in color, from green, blue, grey, and red to purple.
+Warts are also variable in color, ranging from white to reddish-brown.
 Flowers are small, daisy-like, yellow to orange (occasionally pink), and appear in winter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).